 In addition, we are continuing to seek feedback from the FDA with respect to our TRANQUILITY program.
 For example, on February 20, 2024, we held a Type B/Breakthrough Therapy designation meeting with the FDA.
 The original purpose of this meeting was to obtain feedback on the design of a proposed at-home study that did not include caregiver-collected efficacy endpoints, based on our belief that obtaining caregiver assessments of efficacy would be challenging.
 We believe there are no validated caregiver endpoints for assessing efficacy in Alzheimer's disease patients in the at-home setting.
 As a result, we focused on requesting feedback from the FDA regarding our proposal for an at-home clinical study with safety as the primary objective, and to better understand what additional data would be required to submit an sNDA to support labeling for BXCL501 to include the acute treatment of agitation associated with dementia in probable Alzheimer's disease or, in the alternative, in this population in the care setting only.
 In its preliminary responses, the FDA reiterated its prior comments that we generate additional efficacy data, including repeat-dose efficacy data, to support an sNDA submission, as the FDA indicated that our proposed efficacy database, which currently includes the 70 patients who have been treated with 60 mcg of BXCL501 in TRANQUILITY I and TRANQUILITY II, would not contain substantial evidence of effectiveness absent additional data.
 The FDA advised that we generate the necessary efficacy data in care facilities prior to conducting any trials in the at-home setting.
 In addition, the FDA indicated the need to generate long-term safety data to support an sNDA submission, including from probable Alzheimer's disease patients exposed to BXCL501, for up to one year.
 We have received the final meeting minutes from the FDA, which we believe are consistent with the FDA's preliminary responses and the subsequent meeting discussion.
 Based on the FDA's feedback, we are currently planning to generate additional Phase 3 efficacy and safety data, in a variety of relevant care-facility settings and across severity of dementia, including through, among other things, conducting our planned TRANQUILITY In-Care Phase 3 trial.
-In addition, we plan to conduct an at-home study in this patient population to additionally support any potential sNDA discuss the details of the requirement for this proposed indication.
-The long-term safety requirements for submission will also be discussed data at a future meeting with the FDA based on FDA.
-Also, although we announced in November 2023 that we were planning to conduct a Phase 3 trial in the frequency of agitation observed at-home setting, with safety as the primary objective (TRANQUILITY At Home), given the priority to expand the database to generate additional efficacy and safety data in this study care facilities, we are re-evaluating the timing for initiating TRANQUILITY At Home.
-Conducting any new clinical trial could can take significant time, funding and resources, and there are no assurances we could raise the sufficient capital or have the liquidity and resources to conduct such trial.
-A further clinical trials in our TRANQUILITY program, including our planned TRANQUILITY In-Care Trial.
-Any new Phase 3 trial clinical trials conducted in our target patient populations may have different safety or efficacy results from the topline data the Company previously announced for the TRANQUILITY II clinical trial.
+In addition, we plan to discuss the details of the requirement for long-term safety data at a future meeting with the FDA.
+Also, although we announced in November 2023 that we were planning to conduct a Phase 3 trial in the at-home setting, with safety as the primary objective (TRANQUILITY At Home), given the priority to expand the database to generate additional efficacy and safety data in care facilities, we are re-evaluating the timing for initiating TRANQUILITY At Home.
+Conducting any new clinical trial can take significant time, funding and resources, and there are no assurances we could raise sufficient capital or have the liquidity and resources to conduct further clinical trials in our TRANQUILITY program, including our planned TRANQUILITY In-Care Trial.
+Any new clinical trials conducted in our target patient populations may have different safety or efficacy results from the topline data the Company previously announced for the TRANQUILITY II clinical trial.
 Further, any government investigation, disqualification, or debarment of, or proceeding or action against the principal investigator, or any government investigation, proceeding or action against us, could further delay development and approval of BXCL501 for this indication, and otherwise have a material adverse effect on us, our financial condition (including triggering a potential event of default under our Credit Agreement), results of operations and prospects.